 In this note, I detail all the steps required to create a bare-bone web server on Amazon EC2.
 I discuss creating the Amazon Virtual Private Cloud, subnets, internet gateway, security group, and Amazon EC2 instances to finally automate the process via Terraform and user data.

 Note: I did not include the concepts of load balancing, installing a certificate, or route53 in this note.
 At the end of this note, I have a link to my following note, where I added an application load balancer into the configuration.

-A few youtube videos or blogs are available on how to host a website on an AWS EC2 instance.
-However, those were cases where the EC2 was hosted on the default VPC or created via the AWS console.
+A few youtube videos or blogs are available on how to host a website on an Amazon EC2 instance.
+However, those were cases where the Amazon EC2 was hosted on the default VPC or created via the AWS console.
 Nothing wrong with that.
 But I wanted to create the web servers right from the ground up, and that too using Terraform; hence to capture my thought process, I came up with the idea of writing this note.

-If you want to walk along, I have the code committed to my Github repository: add-aws-elb-ec2-terraform.
+If you want to walk along, I have the code committed to my GitHub repository: add-aws-elb-ec2-terraform.

 I broke down this use case into four steps.